 Not all insurance policies are created equal.
 The least expensive homeowners insurance policy will likely provide the least coverage, and vice versa.

 In the United States, the industry has standardized several forms of homeowners insurance; they are designated HO-1 through HO-8 and offer varying levels of protection depending on the homeowner's needs and the type of residence being covered.
+Essentially, there are three levels of coverage.

 Actual cash value